vinceskahan/v5wiki/Understanding-permissions.md

 ### Reading/writing data to a device

 By default, only a privileged user can write to USB or serial devices.
+If you want someone other than root to read/write a USB or serial device, then you must change the permissions on that device.
+Usually it is best to define read/write access to a group, then put individual users into that group to grant them permission.
+Linux has a mechanism called `udev` that will automatically detect certain types of devices, and automatically apply permissions to those devices.

 Independent of permissions, most USB and serial devices are accessible to only one process at a time.
 For example, if `weewxd` is running and communicating with the device `/dev/ttyUSB0`, then you will not be able to read/write to the device `/dev/ttyUSB0` even if you have sufficient permissions.